Little Rock Water Quality at a Glance

 Frequently Asked Questions

-Is Little Rock’s tap water safe to drink?
+Is Little Rock’s tap water safe to drink in 2026?

-Yes, Little Rock’s tap water is safe to drink and meets all federal and state drinking water standards.
-Central Arkansas Water has maintained a perfect compliance record with zero Safe Drinking Water Act violations since 2014.
+Generally yes, with significant caution.
+Little Rock’s tap water meets all federal and state drinking water standards, and Central Arkansas Water maintains an excellent compliance record with zero Safe Drinking Water Act violations through 2025–2026.

 Why does my water sometimes taste or smell different?

-1. Seasonal water quality variations: Natural changes in source water during different weather conditions can affect taste and odor
+1. Seasonal water quality variations: Natural changes in source water during different weather conditions can affect taste and odour.

-3. Home plumbing factors: Internal plumbing issues, water heater problems, or infrequently used faucets can sometimes cause taste or odor concerns
+3. Home plumbing factors: Internal plumbing issues, water heater problems, or infrequently used faucets can sometimes cause taste or odour concerns.

-If taste or odor issues persist, contact Central Arkansas Water Customer Service at 501-372-5161.
-Often, running cold water for a few minutes after periods of non-use can help improve water quality from your tap.
+If taste or odour issues persist, contact Central Arkansas Water Customer Service at 501-372-5161.
+Often, running cold water for a few minutes after periods of non-use can help.
+See our water alerts & news for any utility-wide notices.

-What financial assistance is available for water bills?
+What financial assistance is available for water bills in 2026?

 • Up to $2,000 in credits applied to eligible customers’ accounts